Lamini

-Lamini (members are called laminoids) is a tribe of the subfamily Camelinae.
+Lamini (members are called lamines) is a tribe of the subfamily Camelinae.
 It contains one extant genus with four species, all exclusively from South America: llamas, alpacas, vicuñas, and guanacos.
 The former two are domesticated species, while the latter two are only found in the wild.
-None display sexual dimorphism.
 The four species can interbreed and produce fertile offspring.
-Additionally, there are two extinct genera known from the fossil record.
+Additionally, there are several extinct genera.

 The digestive system of lamoids allows them to digest certain toxins.
 Laminoids also lack a gallbladder.

+Evolutionary history

+Lamines originated during the Miocene in North America, and migrated into South America during the Pliocene and Pleistocene as part of the Great American Interchange.
+Most species of lamines, including the genera Hemiauchenia and Palaeolama and all North American species, became extinct at the end of the Pleistocene around 12,000 years ago as part of the Quaternary extinction event along with most other large mammals in the Americas.